-According to this, what Windows Server Backups create may look like full backups, but in reality they may be incremental backups that "behaves like full backups".
+According to this backup rule provided by Microsoft, what Windows Server Backups create may look like full backups, but in reality, they may be incremental backups that "behave like full backups".
 They can be restored independently, but only take up the space of incremental backups.

 This sounds very smart, but in practice, many users find that Windows Server Backup does not perform as well as they would like, and prefer to set it up according to their needs.
 If so, don't worry, Windows still keep the option to select full backup or incremental backup manually.

 Windows Server Backup Incremental vs Differential vs Full